eljuanreis/jomini-tcc-manager/README.md

 # Jomini TCC Manager

-This is a system to manage TCC's
+This is a system to manage TCC's.
+It has an academic purpose and therefore records the information in a csv file.
+Designed for data structure discipline

 # Technologies